WWW2022-2519/Semi-supervised-Anomaly-Detection-with-Contamination-resilience-and-Incremental-Training/README.md

 1. How does our method assign **weights** to normal data samples?

 We first discuss how our method deals with atypical normal data.
 Recall that our model training only uses normal data samples, each of which is assigned a weight.
 For visualization, Fig. 2 shows the heatmap of the weights assigned to these normal data samples.
 Note that our method introduces a **hyperplane** in weight assignment (please find the details in Eq.
-9 in our manuscript).
+(9) in our manuscript).
 Therefore, the points (i.e., samples) close to that hyperplane are assigned large weights.
 That is, the points in the center are more likely to have weights.
 Contrarily, the points corresponding to atypical normal data are often assigned small weights.
-And this weaken their impacts on model performance, since our method takes these weights into account during model training.
+And this weaken atypical normal data’s impacts on model performance, since our method takes these weights into account during model training.

 <figure>